PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-10 00:32:29
+Last updated: 2024-04-10 00:33:38
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams